tangrams/tangram-es/README.md

 ```

 ### Raspberry Pi ###
 To build on Rasberry Pi you will need a C++ toolchain with support for C++14.
-GCC 4.9 (or higher) is known to work (refer [here](https://solarianprogrammer.com/2015/01/13/raspberry-pi-raspbian-install-gcc-compile-cpp-14-programs/) for instructions on getting GCC 4.9).
+Clang 3.5 (or higher) is known to work.

-First, install CMake and libcurl:
+First, install Clang, CMake, and libcurl:

 ```
-sudo apt-get install cmake libcurl4-openssl-dev
+sudo apt-get install clang-3.5 cmake libcurl4-openssl-dev
 ```

 Before compiling, choose which compiler to use:
 ```
-export CXX=/usr/bin/g++-4.9
+export CXX=/usr/bin/clang++-3.5
 ```

 Then compile and run: